Columbia Truck Accident Attorney

 Far more often, they result from a combination of factors that could have been prevented with proper diligence.
 Some of the leading causes of truck accidents include:

 - Poor Training: The safe operation of a commercial truck requires skills and experience.
-Trucking companies must ensure that all drivers are properly trained.
+Trucking companies must ensure that all truck drivers are properly trained.

-- Speeding and Aggressive Driving: Pressure to meet tight deadlines can tempt drivers to exceed speed limits or make unsafe maneuvers.
+- Speeding and Aggressive Driving: Pressure to meet tight deadlines can tempt truck drivers to exceed speed limits or make unsafe maneuvers.

 - Poor Maintenance: Failing to properly maintain brakes, tires, lights, and other critical components can result in mechanical failure.